UIP-Urban-Intelligence-Platform/UIP-Urban_Intelligence_Platform/wiki/Glossary.md

 # 📖 Glossary

-Technical terms and definitions used in Builder Layer End.
+Technical terms and definitions used in UIP - Urban Intelligence Platform.

 ---